 Surprisingly, little work has explored how preparation impacts men and women’s confidence, risk attitudes, or their willingness to compete.
 We know of only one study that has explored how delaying a competition, and in some cases, offering an opportunity to study, affects decisions to compete.
 In a working paper, (Charness2021?) examine whether gender gap entry rates change when a future opportunity to study for the task is made available.
 The authors hypothesized that women would be more likely to compete when there is an opportunity to study for the task.
 Contrary to their prediction, the authors found that providing an option to study leads to directionally more male entries into future planned tournaments and directionally less female entries into these tournaments, resulting in a significant gender gap.
 However, this gap was only present during the initial, provisional sign-up period.
 When the actual choice was made later – sometime between one and five days – the gender difference disappeared.
 Of those men who returned to complete the study, some switched into the non-competitive payment scheme.
 The authors suggest that the results may be explained by men being overly confident in their future selves’ resolve to study.

+The current study

-We similarly examine the role of preparation on the gender differences in willingness to compete through three experiments.
+We examine the role of preparation on the gender differences in willingness to compete through three experiments.
 However, unlike (Charness2021?), we do not introduce a significant time delay in our studies.
 That is, experiments took place in a single session, thus minimizing any potential for gender differences in beliefs about future behavior to affect our results.

 In the first experiment, we test whether simply knowing that there will be an opportunity to prepare before performing a task affects the gender gap in willingness to compete.
 That is, we manipulate participants’ knowledge of whether they will have time to prepare before they make their decision to compete.
-We anticipate that participants with this information would be more inclined to compete compared to participants without this information and that this effect would be stronger for women, who tend to be relatively less confident.
-Thus, we expected an interaction between gender and condition on the choice to compete, along with a main effect of condition.
+We anticipated that participants with this information would be more inclined to compete compared to participants without this information and that this effect would be stronger for women, who tend to be relatively less confident.
+Thus, we expected a main effect of condition and an interaction between gender and condition on the choice to compete.
 In the second experiment, we examined how actual preparation influences the decision to compete.
 That is, we manipulated whether participants were required to prepare before making the decision to compete.
-Again, we expected that women in the preparation condition would be especially inclined to compete.
+Again, we expected that women in the preparation condition would be more inclined to compete than women in the no preparation condition; [WHAT ABOUT MEN?].
 Finally, in experiment 3, we examine how an unlimited amount of preparation affects gender differences in the willingness to compete.
 Across all experiments, we measured gender differences in actual preparation after administering the treatment and eliciting preferences to compete.
-Finally, we monetarily incentivized participants in both studies to correctly predict which gender would prepare and compete more.
+Finally, we monetarily incentivized participants in both studies to correctly predict whether men or women would prepare and compete more.
 The research design, hypotheses, measures and analyses were pre-registered unless otherwise stated and all analyses were conducted in R statistical software (version 4.0.4).

 1.2 Study 1